-The Patagonian conure is the largest, measuring 20 inches from head to tail.
-The painted conure is the smallest, measuring 9 inches at most.
+The Patagonian conure is the largest, measuring about 19 inches from head to tail.
+The painted conure is the smallest conure parrot, measuring less than 9 inches.

 What Colors Do Conure Parrots Come In?

-- Orange and yellow around the head and chest, then green and yellow on the wings
+- Orange and yellow around the head and chest, then green and yellow on the wings.

-- White and orange on the chest, grey on the head, and blue elsewhere
+- White and orange on the chest, grey on the head, and blue elsewhere.

 How Much Is A Conure Parrot?

-- Rare coloring
+- Rare colors and markings.

-How To Tell The Gender Of A Conure Parrot
+How To Tell The Gender of A Conure Parrot

-- Males have longer tails than female conures
+- Males have longer tails than female conures.

-- Males have sturdier, thicker bodies
+- Males have sturdier, thicker bodies.

-- Breeding females have rounder bellies
+- Breeding females have rounder bellies.

 Can A Conure Parrot Talk?

-Sounds Conures Love to Make
+Sounds Conures Make